xlladdins/xll/docs/Excel4MacrosE-G.md

 check box; if FALSE, Microsoft Excel clears the check box.
 If an argument is omitted, the format is not changed.

-Font    is the name of the font as it appears on the Font tab.
+Font&nbsp;&nbsp;&nbsp;&nbsp;is the name of the font as it appears on the Font tab.
 For example, Courier is a font name.

-Font\_style    is the name of the font style as it appears on the Font tab.
+Font\_style&nbsp;&nbsp;&nbsp;&nbsp;is the name of the font style as it appears on the Font tab.
 For example, Bold Italic is a font style.

-Size    is the font size, in points.
+Size&nbsp;&nbsp;&nbsp;&nbsp;is the font size, in points.

-Strikethrough    corresponds to the Strikethrough check box.
+Strikethrough&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Strikethrough check box.

-Superscript    corresponds to the Superscript check box
+Superscript&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Superscript check box

-Subscript    corresponds to the Subscript check box
+Subscript&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Subscript check box

-Outline    corresponds to the Outline check box.
+Outline&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Outline check box.
 Outline fonts are available in Microsoft Excel for the Macintosh.
 For macro compatibility, this argument is ignored by Microsoft Excel for Windows..

-Shadow    corresponds to the Shadow check box.
+Shadow&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Shadow check box.
 Shadow fonts are available in Microsoft Excel for the Macintosh.
 For macro compatibility, this argument is ignored by Microsoft Excel for Windows.

-**Note   **For macro compatibility with Microsoft Excel for the Macintosh, the presence of the outline and shadow arguments do not prevent the macro from working on Microsoft Excel for Windows, nor does their absence prevent it from working on the Macintosh.
+**Note&nbsp;&nbsp;&nbsp;**For macro compatibility with Microsoft Excel for the Macintosh, the presence of the outline and shadow arguments do not prevent the macro from working on Microsoft Excel for Windows, nor does their absence prevent it from working on the Macintosh.

-Underline    corresponds to the Underline Drop-down box.
+Underline&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Underline Drop-down box.

 |               |                   |
 | ------------- | ----------------- |